A Glug of Oil

 Up until now, I had thought the fish finger found its greatest expression in a fish finger sandwich, which for all my expounding on the subject, I don’t consider the stuff of recipes; the fish finger bhorta is a different matter entirely.

-but just in case we weren't too impressed I decided to halve the recipe as shown in the recipe card below.
+But just in case we weren't too impressed I decided to halve the recipe as shown in the recipe card below.
 If you want the HUGE version pop over to Nigella Lawson's website.

 It's important to know that you really need to make the red pickled onions at least 2 hours before you use them; only so they have enough time to actually pickle and turn a gorgeous pink.